Purling/Penpal-App/Report.md

 3. *Bug 3:* Exiting the conversation by closing the app rather than pressing the exit button keeps it active in memory, but you cannot rejoin.

+4. *Bug 4:* Users may log in concurrently to the same account on two different devices, causing wacky results in they queue together.

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

 ## Testing Summary